Literature / The Good Soldier Švejk

 - Call a Smeerp a "Rabbit": Despite the quite peculiar structure of the Empire's military, a number of unusual concepts were given familiar names, confusing an unprepared reader.
 Like "volunteer" note meaning a voluntary reserve-officer trainee, and "cadet" being a lowest officer rank note , instead of officer trainee.

-- Can't Get In Trouble For Nuthin': A military doctor, Friedrich Welfer, used to receive a yearly allowance until he got his doctoral degree.
+- Can't Get In Trouble For Nuthin': A military doctor, Friedrich Welfer, used to receive a yearly allowance until he got his doctoral degree, from relatives who upon this condition inherited a fortune from a wealthy uncle.
 Since this allowance was bigger than his payment as a doctor would have been, he purposely prolonged his studies as long as possible.
 However, when the war broke out, he had to take a "military exam", and received his doctorate despite writing "Lecken Sie mich am Arsch!" (meaning "Kiss my ass") to every question.

 - Captain Obvious: General von Zillergut suffers from "a mania for explanations", feeling the need to explain even the simplest of concepts.